favouritemary/A-simple-appointment-record/README.md

 # A-simple-appointment-record

 It is so amazing what programming can do these days.
-A set of instructions that can make our daya to day activities easy.
+A set of instructions that can make our day to day activities easy.

 This simple project was designed to enable users do the following: